 Are there any nice beaches near London?

-If you live in the Big Smoke, I’m sure you’re familiar with the following scenario: on a random summer morning, you wake up and make yourself some coffee.
-You unlock your phone and check the forecast for the upcoming weekend.
+If you live in the Big Smoke, I’m sure you’re familiar with the following scenario: on a random summer morning, you wake up and make yourself a nice cup of coffee.
+You get your mobile and check the forecast for the upcoming weekend.
 To your surprise, it says the weather might be quite nice.
-You don’t dare to believe it (too good to be true!), but then the day comes, and it’s actually pretty sunny and warm.
+You don’t dare to believe it, because -well, England.
+But then the day comes -and wonders never cease- it’s actually pretty sunny and warm!

-Naturally, you feel like going to the beach, but you can’t plan a trip to Málaga in 15 minutes (or drive 5 hours to Cornwall).
+Naturally, you immediately feel like going to the beach, but you can’t plan a trip to Málaga in 15 minutes or drive 5 hours all the way to Cornwall and back.

-I had heard about Margate before, from a couple of friends who used to live there, but honestly, they didn’t sell it to me (“it’s ok, I guess”, was one of their helpful comments), so I completely forgot about it until last summer.
+I had heard about Margate before visiting in 2019, from a couple of friends who used to live there, but I completely forgot about it.

-On one of those particularly nice days, I decided to google Margate.
+Until last summer.
+On one of those extremely nice days, I decided to google Margate.
 I couldn’t believe my eyes when I checked the hashtag #margatebeach and #botanybeach on the “recent” section on Instagram (the best way of finding what a place really looks like, in my humble opinion).
 The pics showed a sandy beach, crystal clear waters and some very Instagrammable spots.

-Cesar and I decided to head there with a couple of beach towels, a stack of magazines and some SPF100, not knowing exactly what to expect.
-Was it going to be really nice or were those pictures we saw extremely photoshopped?
+I convinced my husband to give it a try, and we headed there with a couple of beach towels and a bottle of SPF50, not knowing what to expect.
+Was it going to be really nice or were those pictures extremely photoshopped?

 Long story short: we were not disappointed.
 Botany Bay Beach is gorgeous!
 The sand is gold, the water is a beautiful blue and the white cliffs make the whole place look quite epic.